Galbraith Laboratories provides analytical services to the following regulatory requirements

 Good Manufacturing Practices, also referred to as ‘cGMP’ or ‘current Good Manufacturing Practice’, is a term that is recognized worldwide for the control and management of manufacturing and quality control testing of pharmaceutical products.
 GMP is governed by the Code of Federal Regulations (21 CFR 210 and 211 as well as 21 CFR 792.)
 Galbraith routinely analyzes products for hundreds of clients that are governed by these regulations.
 The Quality Assurance Unit inspects all data generated to ensure that these analyses comply with all applicable regulations.
 Galbraith also has a comprehensive instrument validation system to ensure that all instrumentation used in support of these studies is fully qualified.
 For a full description of requirements for these regulations, please visit the following link: http://www.fda.gov/cder/dmpq/cgmpregs.htm

 The primary focus of Federal Insecticide, Fungicide, and Rodenticide Act was to provide federal control of pesticide distribution, sale, and use.
 EPA was given authority under FIFRA not only to study the consequences of pesticide usage but also to require users (farmers, utility companies, and others) to register when purchasing pesticides.
-Galbraith has the capabilities to participate in these studies.
+Galbraith can provide analytical services to support studies conducted under the FIFRA guidelines.
 The technical staff and Quality Assurance Unit work in conjunction to ensure that all your regulatory analytical needs are met.
 The regulations that govern this Act can be found at the following link:http://www.access.gpo.gov/nara/cfr/waisidx_06/40cfr160_06.html

 The Resource Conservation and Recovery Act is an amendment to the 1976 Solid Waste Disposal Act.
 The goals of RCRA are to: